AdnanH901/Students_exam_results_analysis/README.md

 ***INSERT CAVEATS HERE***

-(high, medium and low is not defined properly for access to resources, parental involvement)
+(High, medium and low are not defined properly for access to resources, parental involvement)